ItsAdam01/Lynx/site/content/docs/development/performance.md

 ## 2. Baseline Generation Speed

-I also benchmarked the coordination logic—scanning the file system, calculating hashes, and signing the output.
+I also benchmarked the coordination logic: scanning the file system, calculating hashes, and signing the output.

 ### Result:
 - **100 Files:** ~1.28 ms total.